How to do Amazon keyword research for your books

 SEO, keyword research and finding the best Amazon KDP keywords for your book will be work in progress for you for a while yet.

-But the effort it takes to research keywords will be worthwhile in the long term, as you will find perhaps four or five very strong, discoverable keywords that will continue to attract potential book buyers to your book for years to come.
+But the effort it takes to research Amazon keywords will be worthwhile for you in the long term.
+You will find perhaps four or five very strong, discoverable keywords that will continue to attract potential book buyers to your book for years to come.

 Further reading: 6 Free Google Keyword Tool Alternatives For Keyword Research